 We have learned that we will continue to make mistakes but we commit to learning from them and bringing courage to our imperfection.

 Our board (pictured below, top to bottom, left to right): Jennifer (Jay) Yoder, Anthony Smith, Vahisha Hasan, Holly Roach Knight, Stephen Roach Knight.
+You can click on a picture to learn more about that person.

 Father Richard Rohr | Rev. Kathy Escobar | Rev. Alexia Salvatierra